dbeaudoinfortin/AQHICanadaApp/README.md

 **Features:**
 - View the latest air quality readings from the nearest monitoring station to your location.
 - See AQHI forecasts for the next several days.
+- View historical AQHI readings from the last several days.
 - Receive alerts when ECCC issues warnings for your selected area.
 - Explore daily and hourly trends, including median “typical” values based on a 10-year analysis of air quality data.
 - View air pollution maps for NO2, NO, O3, SO2, PM 2.5, PM 10, and wildfire smoke.